Transnational Historical Perspectives on Social Policy

 Edited by Pauli Kettunen and Klaus Petersen

 Chapter 2: The transnational construction of national challenges: the ambiguous Nordic model of welfare and competitiveness

-Pauli Kettunen THE CRITIQUE OF NATIONAL GAZE In debates on globalization, the concern for ‘our’ competitiveness plays a crucial role, and it is still mostly the national entities that ‘we’ refers to.
+2. The transnational construction of national challenges: the ambiguous Nordic model of welfare and competitiveness Pauli Kettunen THE CRITIQUE OF NATIONAL GAZE In debates on globalization, the concern for ‘our’ competitiveness plays a crucial role, and it is still mostly the national entities that ‘we’ refers to.
 The same is true of the vivid reflections on different ‘models’; the concept is associated with nationally organized forms of social life even in the cases when ‘model’ is provided with a transnational attribute like ‘Nordic’.
 Indeed, defining globalization as a national challenge has been a widely taken-for-granted way of dealing with this transformation.
 In the current use of the concept of a ‘model’ an interesting ambiguity appears.
 ‘Models’ such as ‘the Nordic model’ may mean a structure that has become threatened by new challenges associated with economic globalization, European integration, immigration or an ageing society.
 However, the concept of a model may also refer to different modes of responding to these challenges, especially the challenges of global economic competition.
 In both cases, globalization is dealt with as a national challenge, yet the ambiguity of the concept of a model implies an important question concerning the changing role of the nation-state.
 In this chapter I discuss this change by focusing mainly on ‘the Nordic model’.
 How is the making of a globally competitive national ‘us’ in the Nordic countries related to the older notions of a ‘Nordic society’ and a ‘Nordic welfare state’?
-Answering this question is possible only if at the same time one examines the preconditions, consequences and limits of the nation-state-centred approach to globalization.
-This...
+Answering this question is possible only if at the same...

 You are not authenticated to view the full text of this chapter or article.